Tag Archives: mycelium tech

 We had already begun to build the multiversity, based on theories of parallel worlds, experiments to revision, islands preserving history, culture, ecology, knowledges, and languages.

-And like the Great Mycelium who stored a plague to save her from the plague of us.
+Like the Great Mycelium, who stored plagues to save her from the plague of us.

 Mycelium Tech